perfsonar/perfsonar-dev-tools/README.md

 % /path/to/tools/bin/install-git-hooks ~/work/my-repository`
 ```

+# Release support scripts

+These are the scripts one should use to deal with making a release and preparing repositories for the subsequent release.

-## Make a release in a repository
+## To make a release

-**NOTE: See the `make-release` script fo doing this for all packages.
+**NOTE: See the `make-release` script for doing this for all packages.
 Full details on the release proccess are [here](https://github.com/perfsonar/project/wiki/Release-Process)**

+### make-release
 The `make-repo-release` program try to release new packages from a
 perfSONAR repository.
 It always  takes  an  argument: the VERSION to be
 released.
 There is another mandatory option, `-r` which states the RELNUM.